cunla/fakeredis-py/docs/about/contributing.md

 Please complete the following steps in advance to help us fix any potential bug as fast as possible.

 - Make sure that you are using the latest version.
-- Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://github.com/cunla/fakeredis-py).
+- Determine if your bug is really a bug and not an error on your side, e.g., using incompatible environment components/versions (Make sure that you have read the [documentation](https://github.com/cunla/fakeredis-py).
   If you are looking for support, you might want to check [this section](#i-have-a-question)).